Native Grass Lawns

 varieties of fescue.
 He says the average height is six inches or less, but "it can reach a height

 of eighteen inches if it flowers (which doesn't happen often)."
-Miriam Goldberger of Wildflower Farms markets a mixed fescue eco-lawn.
+Miriam Goldberger of Wildflower Farms markets a (not entirely native) mixed fescue eco-lawn.
 Read her LessLawn article about it.

 - Sedge